Author Instructions

 Authors must ensure that:

-- DOI links are included where available
+- DOIs are provided for all sources where available

 9. Originality and Plagiarism Policy